marklogic-community/grove-react-ui/docs/WELCOME_TUTORIAL.markdown

 - a `marklogic` directory, with tools and configuration files to configure and administer your MarkLogic server,
 - a `server` directory, with a Node server that will form the middle-tier of this application, and
-- a `client` directory, which contains code that will run in the browser.
+- a `ui` directory, which contains code that will run in the browser.

 ## Provision MarkLogic